UQ-PAC/BASIL/readme.md

  - Use bitvectors (so we can have element-wise operators e.g. for the loops sample)
  - Fix jumps (need to properly handle jumps to functions, calls with no return)

+ - Replace nulls with option where possible
+ - Move over to scala collections